SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-field-allocation.md

 1. Click **Done** to finish.
 Underneath the **ERP connections** list, all the fields which are synchronised for the different actors are shown.

-1. Check **Active** for the ERP connection you have edited.
+1. Check **Active** for the ERP connection you edited.

 ## Troubleshooting

-If you have defined incorrect settings for the field allocations, you will receive a descriptive error message.
+If you defined incorrect settings for the field allocations, you will receive a descriptive error message.
 This would apply for instance to a mandatory field without a synchronisation direction.
 You must correct the error before you can activate the ERP connection.

 ## How to map/allocate list items

-If you have mapped any lists (for example category), you must also map the individual items on each list.
-See [Configure list mapping][1].
+If you mapped any lists (for example category), you must also [map the individual items on each list][1].

 <!-- Referenced links -->
 [1]: sync-configure-list-mapping.md